Esri/excalibur-scripts/README.md

 ### Python 3

 The scripts require Python 3 to be installed on your machine.
 The scripts were developed using Python version 3.8.6.
 Python 3 is already installed on your machine if you are running ArcGIS Pro.
 To see if Python is installed, open a terminal and run the command `python`.
-To see if Python is installed, open a terminal and run the command `python`.
 If installed, you will see the version of Python displayed and be at a command prompt for entering Python commands.

 If Python is not installed on your machine, you can download the version for your OS from the [Python download site](https://www.python.org/downloads/).
 It is recommended to add the path to the Python executable to the `Paths` on your machine.
 Once installed, open a terminal and run the command `python` and make sure it runs without errors.

-### Requests library
+### ArcGIS API for Python

-**Requests** is a Python library that simplifies making http requests.
-To install it, in a terminal run the command `python -m pip install requests`
+Connections to the portal and content creation are handled via the ArcGIS API for Python.
+You can get information about it at the [API site](https://developers.arcgis.com/python/).
+Detailed instructions for installing the API are [here](https://developers.arcgis.com/python/guide/install-and-set-up/).
 ### ArcGIS Enterprise Instance

 Excalibur is a Portal application that is supported on ArcGIS Enterprise version 10.7 and higher.
 To run the scripts, you must be a user on an ArcGIS Enterprise instance and you must have permissions to create new items.